yar3333/haxe-stdlib/README.md

 ```

 ### stdlib.Regex class ###
 Full-form regex support like /search/replacement/flags.
-Substitutions $0-$9 in replacement is also supported.
+Substitutions $0-$9 in replacement are also supported.
 ```haxe
 var re = new Regex("/a(.)/$1z/g");
 trace(re.replace("3ab4")); // output is: 3bz4